Datos y Cifras Interim Financial Report 2020

-The cash flow from investment activities changed from EUR -464.8 million in 2018 to EUR -56.3 million during the reporting period.
-In particular, the item “Acquisition of consolidated companies, net of cash” should be noted.
-Cash outflows, which in the previous year had been caused in particular by the acquisition of Ainsworth Game Technology Ltd., declined by EUR 310.8 million.
-In addition, investments in intangible assets and property, plant and equipment decreased by EUR 58.1 million in the reporting period.
+Cash flow from investing activities amounted to EUR -74.0 million in the reporting year, compared with EUR -714.5 million for 2018.
+The “Acquisition of consolidated companies, net of cash” item is particularly noteworthy here.
+While there were minor cash outflows of EUR 12.7 million for the acquisition of consolidated companies in the 2019 fiscal year, the previous year saw a significant increase in cash and cash equivalents, particularly as a result of the acquisition of the shares in Ainsworth Game Technology Ltd. (EUR 294.7 million), cash outflows totaling EUR 313.1 million were reported in this item.
+In addition, investments in intangible assets and property, plant and equipment decreased by EUR 232.2 million in the reporting period.
 The lower cash outflow is attributable to the current consolidation efforts.
-A further positive effect is attributable to the sale of the subsidiaries in Croatia.
-In total, disposals resulted in cash inflows of EUR 40.4 million, compared with EUR 15.1 million in the same period of the previous year.
+Another positive effect is attributable to the sale of the subsidiaries in United Kingdom and Croatia.
+In total, disposals generated cash inflows of EUR 151.6 million, compared with EUR 34.5 million in the same period of the previous year.